May 11, 2017

 Baseball bets are made in more conventional fashion with odds quoted about each team.
 The odds might be quoted thus: ‘1:80-1:140.
 Yankees’ favorites’.
 This means that bettors on Yankees must lay 180 units to win 100; backers of the opponents will win 140 units for 100.

 On this example, the advantage to the bookmaker is nearly 6 percent.

-The same odds might be quoted by some bookmakers as ‘9-7 Yankees’ favorites’, meaning the Yankees are 9-5 om, the opposition 7-5 against.
+The same odds might be quoted by some bookmakers as ‘9-7 Yankees’ favorites’, meaning the Yankees are 9-5 om, and the opposition 7-5 against.

 Boxing has always been popular with gamblers, perhaps because it is such a physical sport.
-Repressed aggressive instincts might lead some people to find both boxing gambling attractive.
+Repressed aggressive instincts might lead some people to find both boxing and gambling attractive.

-Because there has always been a feeling that fights are frequently crooked or fixed, bookmakers are not over-anxious to bet on them, when they do they usually want a good percentage.
+Because there has always been a feeling that fights are frequently crooked or fixed, bookmakers are not over-anxious to bet on them, and when they do they usually want a good percentage.

 World title fights are the biggest attractions for gamblers.
-There are often surprises, George foreman was a 5-2 underdog when knocking out Joe Frazier for the heavyweight championship in 1973.
+There are often surprises, and George foreman was a 5-2 underdog when knocking out Joe Frazier for the heavyweight championship in 1973.